-To use Grants.gov, you must already have a Data Universal Number System (DUNS) number and you must also be registered and maintain registration in the System for Award Management (SAM).
+To use Grants.gov, you must already have a Unique Entity Identifier.
+At the time of application, each applicant must have an active registration in the System for Award Management (SAM) before submitting its application in accordance with 2 CFR part 25.
+To register in SAM, entities will be required to create a Unique Entity Identifier (UEI).
+Instructions for obtaining the UEI are available at https://sam.gov/content/ entity-registration.
 We strongly recommend that you do not wait until the application deadline date to begin the application process through Grants.gov.

 RD is not responsible for any technical malfunction or website problems related to Grants.gov.
 If issues are encountered with Grants.gov, please contact the Grants.gov help desk at (800) 518-4726 or support@grants.gov.
-The applicant assumes the risk of any delays in application submission through
+The applicant assumes the risk of any delays in application submission through Grants.gov.

-Grants.gov.